moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 The wallclock time at which this catalog instance was generated, expressed as the number of milliseconds that have elapsed since January 1, 1970 (midnight UTC/GMT).
-This field SHOULD NOT be included if the isLive {{islive}} field is false.
+This field SHOULD NOT be included if the isLive field is false.

 ### Tracks {#tracks}
 Location: R    Required: Yes    JSON Type: Array